 The program is available under both Plan A (with thesis) and Plan B (without thesis).
 A total of 32 credits is required for the degree under either Plan A or Plan B. The student's program of study must be approved by the student's academic advisor.
 The student must meet the requirements specified below:

 Requirements for Both Plan A and Plan B

-2. Complete one of the following two options (12 credits):
+- Complete the following course (3 credits): - Complete one of the following two options (12 credits):